This page may contain affiliate links. When you click our links and take action, we get a small comission at no cost to you. Read here for more info

 While bagged vacuum cleaners use a bag as a filter to trap the dirt while allowing air to flow through.
 One similarity between both types is that the fuller the unit gets, the less efficient it will become.

 In the USA market today, bagless vacuum cleaners outsell bagged vacuum cleaners as it has gained more popularity.
-This article will consider why bagless vacuum cleaners breakdown a lot.
+This article will consider Why do Bagless Vacuum Cleaners Breakdown a Lot?

 It will also examine how you can maintain your bagless vacuum cleaner so that it will last longer.
-But to help us a better understanding, first, we will look at how the bagless vacuum cleaner works.
+But to help us understand Why do Bagless Vacuum Cleaners Breakdown a Lot? first, we will look at how the bagless vacuum cleaner works.

 How do Bagless Vacuum Cleaners Work?